JasnaNC/Developing-a-Conversational-Chatbot/README.md

 - **Natural Language Processing**: Utilizes a pre-trained sequence-to-sequence language model.
 - **Conversation History**: Maintains a history of the conversation to provide context-aware responses.
 - **Interactive Chat**: Provides an interactive chat interface for user interaction.

+## Requirements
+-Python 3.7+
+-torch
+-transformers
+### Installation
+Install the necessary libraries:

+bash
+Copy code
+pip install torch transformers
+4. Usage
+Run the chatbot interactively:

+python
+Copy code
+from chatbot import Chatbot
+chatbot = Chatbot()
+chatbot.chat()
+5. Model Architecture
+The chatbot is based on a Seq2Seq architecture with self-attention mechanisms for context management.

+6. Results and Limitations
+The chatbot performs well for general queries but struggles with complex or domain-specific topics.

+7. Future Work
+Fine-tuning on domain-specific datasets
+Multilingual support
+Improved context management for long conversations
+8. Acknowledgments
+This project was developed as part of a study on conversational AI using Large Language Models.
+Special thanks to Facebook AI for the BlenderBot model.